 Glass cookware items are very resilient and versatile for cooking most dishes.
 Glass conducts heat very well so ideal for roasting and browning.
 Glass is also very hardy when it comes to cleaning as it can be soaked for hours without damaging the surface.

 Like enamel cookware, the ceramic cookware items can be purchased by colour to suit your collection.
 Ceramic cookware generates heat slower than other bakeware so ideal for recipes that need slow or long cooking times.
 The added benefit with Ceramic cookware is that the dish can be presented straight from the oven to the table due to the colours available.

-Cookware items will come with manufacturers’ advice for care and cleaning and following these guidelines will extend the life of your well invested cookware.
+Cookware items will come with manufacturers' advice for care and cleaning and following these guidelines will extend the life of your well invested cookware.
 Stainless steel, cast iron, hard anodised and enamel all need to be cleaned gently in warm soapy water with a gentle cleaning utensil.
 For stubborn marks or spoils do not use wire wool as this will only damage the cooking surface.
 Do not leave items soaking for hours as this will gradually corrode your cookware, except glass and ceramic.
-Most cookware items are dishwasher safe, however prolonged use will reduce the life of your cookware, so we recommend NOT putting them in the dishwasher.
+Most cookware items are dishwasher safe, however prolonged use will reduce the life of your cookware, so it is often recommended to handwash them whenever possible and time allows.